jojeda517/Seguridad-Frontend/README.md

 4. Push your changes to the branch (`git push origin feature/new-feature`).
 5. Open a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.

 ## Contact

-For more information or inquiries, you can contact me via email: [your-email@domain.com](mailto:your-email@domain.com).
+For more information or inquiries, you can contact me via email: [your-email@domain.com](mailto:jojeda5171@uta.edu.ec).

 ---